Prag8855/aab/content/guides/saving-money-germany.md

 - **Know your rights**
     Avoid [housing scams](/guides/housing-scams).
 If you pay a bribe to get an apartment, or pay too much for a kitchen or furniture, you can get that money back.
 Talk to a lawyer or a *[[Mieterverein]]*.
 - **Move somewhere else**
     [Look for a cheaper apartment](/guides/find-a-flat-in-berlin) in a cheaper neighbourhood.
 I moved from Mitte to Französisch Buchholz to save 400€ per month.
-Finding a new apartment can be extremely hard, but if you already have one, you can take your time.
+Finding a new apartment can be extremely hard, but if you already have one, you have more time to look.

 ### Utilities